mjhong0708/amp/docs/moleculardynamics.rst

 ==================================

 Machine-learning parameters trained in *Amp* can be used to perform fast molecular dynamics simulations, via the `Knowledge Base for Interatomic Models <https://openkim.org/>`_ (KIM).
-`LAMMPS <http://www.afs.enea.it/software/lammps/doc17/html/Section_packages.html#kim>`_ recognizes `kim` as a pair style that interfaces with the KIM repository of interatomic potentials.
+`LAMMPS <http://www.afs.enea.it/software/lammps/doc17/html/Section_packages.html#kim>`_ recognizes *kim* as a pair style that interfaces with the KIM repository of interatomic potentials.

 To build LAMMPS with the KIM package you must first install the KIM API (library) on your system.
 Below are the minimal steps you need in order to install the KIM API.
 After KIM API is installed, you will need to install LAMMMPS from its `github repository <https://github.com/lammps/lammps>`_.
 Finally we will need to install the model driver that is provided in the *Amp* repository.
-In the followings we discuss each step of installation.
+In the followings we discuss each of these steps.

 In this installation instruction, we assume that the following requirements are installed on your system: